Creating a Workflow

 Note: Users that do not have the STEP Workflow Administrator privilege will only be allowed to view tasks assigned to themselves or a group they are member of.

 There are several options for setting assignees in a workflow, including to set assignee dynamically based on information on the object or previous actions taken in the workflow.
 For this example, the basic functions of specifying a user or group assignee are described.
-More advanced assignee options are described in the Assignees in Workflows section of the Advanced Workflow Topics documentation here.
+More advanced assignee options are described in the Assignees in Workflows topic.

-Once assignees have been set, the workflow should be saved:
+Once assignees have been set, save the workflow:

 Set an Assignee for a State

-All states with user interaction should have an assignee specified.
-To set the assignee locally for a state, double-click the state, select the Assignee tab in the State Editor dialog that appears, click the Select User / Group radio button, click the ellipsis button () to open the Assignee Selection dialog, select a user or user group, click Select to close the selection dialog, then click the X in the upper right corner to close the State Editor dialog.
+Specify an assignee for each state with user interaction.
+To set the assignee locally for a state, double-click the state, select the Assignee tab in the State Editor dialog that appears, click the Select User / Group radio button, click the ellipsis button () to open the Assignee Selection dialog, select a user or user group, click Select to close the selection dialog, then close the State Editor dialog.

 When a user group is selected, all users in that group can access tasks in the state.
 When a specific user is selected, only that user (or a workflow administrator) can access tasks in the state.
 It is most common to assign states to user groups rather than to individual users so that tasks can continue to be processed even if a specific user is unavailable, for example when sick or on holiday.